What is a Mesothelioma Prognosis?

 - Processed meat

 A diagnosis doesn’t have to be an end.
 Learn more about mesothelioma and how you can fight back.

-Post Treatment Actions
+Post Treatment Actions for Survivors

 Even if specific mesothelioma treatments are successful in shrinking the tumors and keeping them under control, an oncologist will still want to monitor your progress.